Facebook Ad Account Disabled: Best Up-To-Date Solutions For 2025

 Facebook ad account disabled for unusual activity

-Many activities can be seen as unusual or suspicious, including:
+From that experience, our expert teams have discussed and consolidated the activities that can be seen as unusual or suspicious, including:

-An abrupt and huge increase in ad budgets, and unusual spending patterns.
+3. A sudden surge in ad budgets: An abrupt and huge increase in ad budgets and unusual spending patterns.

 Facebook ad account disabled for policy violations